Index

 #terms-to-look-smart

-anthropogenic = (chiefly of environmental pollution and
+anthropogenic = (chiefly of environmental pollution and pollutants) originating in

 human activity.